 As long as you fulfill the obligations and responsibilities you take on when you accept the award then any remaining funds are yours to use as you wish.
 Should you fail to fulfill the requirements you will need to return a portion of the funds.

 No, but we have posted short summaries of previous proposals online.
-Each Bonderman fellow is completely unique and so are the proposals that got them to the interview stage.
+Keep in mind that not only do the Fellowship requirements constantly evolve, but each Bonderman fellow is completely unique and so are the proposals that got them to the interview stage.
 We encourage you to not be hung up on what has worked in the past, but instead to focus on why you, why these countries, why now?
 What are you passionate about with regards to this opportunity?